njloden/python/distributed_systems/sharded_service/consistent_hashing_cache/README.md

   sudo docker ps
   ```

-13. Run the same test again, and you should notice that you your cache hit rate is > ~66% which was observed in the first pass.
+13. Run the same test again, and you should notice that your cache hit rate is > ~66% which was observed in the first pass.
 In my tests, I noticed an average cache hit rate of ~86% after removing a shard from the environment.
 This equates to 6 out of 10 cache hits for the initial requests sent in this test, which is far better than 0.
   ```shell
   ./testing.sh
   ```